 "For graduate hires, cover letters are very important," says Naidu.
 Just how important is reflected by the fact that some banks specify them as a must-have in their graduate recruitment process.
 Banks like Goldman Sachs, Citigroup, Barclays, Morgan Stanley and Macquarie all demand that their would-be analysts in Europe write cover letters or something very similar, says Victoria McLean, a former Goldman Sachs recruiter and founder of banking CV specialists, City CV.

-Goldman Sachs is particularly demanding – it requests that graduate applicants write a personal statement which is effectively a cover letter in 300 words or less.
-In theory, Goldman Sachs is ditching its cover letter process and will soon be using HireVue digital interviews to select its student hires, but for the moment the 300 word killer cover letter is still an integral part of the Goldman recruitment process.
-A former recruiter at the firm told us it’s very important.
-“Some students were excellent until they got to the cover letter,” she told us – those 300 words let them down.
+Goldman Sachs historically demanded that recruits write a 300 word personal statement as a cover letter.
+A former recruiter at the firm told us it was very important.
+"Some students were excellent until they got to the cover letter," - those 300 words let them down.

-You’re going to need specific cover letters that follow a general template…
+It can help to follow a general template...

-So… you need to tailor your cover letters for each job you apply to.
-But this doesn’t mean that you can’t write a cover letter that follows a template.
-It does mean that each time you apply for a new job, you need to fill in that template all over again.
+You need to tailor your cover letters for each job you apply to.
+But this doesn't mean that you can't write a cover letter that follows a template.
+It does mean that each time you apply for a new job, you will need to fill in the template all over again.

-This template should follow the following format: Introduction.
+McLean suggests your template follows the following format: Introduction.
 Why me?
 Why you?
 Why this job?
 In total, the text within the template should be no more than 750 words, or one A4 page, long.
 Le says some candidates also use a format that's ordered as, Why this job?
 Why this bank?
 Why me?
 "It's a matter of personal preference," she says.
 Ultimately, you want all these elements in the cover letter and should go with which ever you feel comfortable with.

 The first paragraph is all about explaining why you're writing.
 If you're applying for a graduate job in a bank, keep it short and sweet.